CodeSammich/stuy-books/README.md

 ### Dev-log
 ##### 5/27/16
 - Backend search engine function working properly
+- Search engine connected to some of the front end pages

 ##### 5/26/16
 - Added remove functionality for backend databases
 - Added auto-email functionality
 - Confirmation link not yet functional/secure

 ##### 5/25/16
 - Added image to listings
 - Improved visual presentation of pages (and listings) after login